Skip to main content

 Anaphylaxis Checklist - Prescribers

-pdfASCIA HP Checklist Anaphylaxis Prescribers 2024121.99 KB
+pdfASCIA HP Checklist Anaphylaxis Prescribers 2025121.28 KB

-ASCIA HP Checklist Anaphylaxis Prescribers 2024This document has been developed by ASCIA, the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.
+ASCIA HP Checklist Anaphylaxis Prescribers 2025This document has been developed by ASCIA, the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.
 ASCIA information is based on published literature and expert review, is not influenced by commercial organisations and is not intended to replace medical advice.
 For patient or carer support contact Allergy & Anaphylaxis Australia or Allergy New Zealand.

-• EpiPen® (300 mcg) and EpiPen® Jr (150 mcg) are available in Australia on the PBS, and New Zealand (Pharmac listed since 1 February 2023).
+• EpiPen® (300 mcg) and EpiPen® Jr (150 mcg) are rebated by the PBS in Australia and Pharmac in New Zealand.

-Adrenaline injectors are prescribed as follows:
+Adrenaline devices are prescribed as follows:

 • 150 mcg devices for children weighing 7.5 to 20kg.